abitofhelp/hybrid_lib_ada/docs/guides/all_about_our_api.md

 ### Modifying the Public Facade (Optional)

-If you want the thin `Hybrid_Lib_Ada.API` facade to automatically use your composition root, you have two options:
+If you want the thin public API facade to automatically use your composition root, you have two options:

 **Option A: Conditional Compilation (Recommended)**